 Your body depends on a delicate balance of hormones.
 The smallest increase or decrease in the amount of estrogen, for example, can result in significant changes.
 The two points in most people's lives when the most significant hormonal changes occur are adolescence (puberty) and middle age (menopause and andropause).

-Dr. Jayne only uses natural hormones for replacement because synthetic hormones are associated with increased risks for problems.
-Hormone therapy at our practice serving greater Oklahoma City is tailored to each individual after an initial consultation where the medical history is reviewed and a pertinent examination is performed.
+Dr. Jayne only uses natural hormones for replacement therapy because synthetic hormones are associated with increased risks for problems.
+Hormone therapy at our practice in Edmond is tailored to each individual after an initial consultation where the medical history is reviewed and a pertinent examination is performed.

 Dr. David is an excellent Doctor.
 I've been seeing him for a couple of years, and has demonstrated his competence and care repeatedly with me.
 Angel S.

 To begin exploring your treatment options at our Edmond office, preliminary blood work is done, a follow-up visit is scheduled, and written information regarding BHRT is provided for your review prior to the follow-up.
 At the follow-up visit, lab values are reviewed and treatment recommendations are made with instructions for the proper administration of BHRT.
 Any questions you have regarding therapy can be answered at this time.
 Prescriptions are provided for local or mail-in pharmacies or a compounding pharmacy.
 Another visit is scheduled to monitor your response to therapy and will involve repeat lab testing to assure close monitoring.

 Hormone replacement therapy is most commonly recommended after menopause and involves balancing estrogen, progesterone, testosterone, thyroid hormone, DHEA, and vitamin D. Balancing these factors can significantly improve several types of symptoms:

 - Painful Intercourse

 - Night Sweats